Constructional difficulty: Full module - moderate. Upgrade module - easy.

 All other parts can be purchased from you usual electronic component supplier.

-VC-ADSR ready made modules will be available from Krisp1.com.
+VC-ADSR ready made modules may be available from Krisp1.com.

 All prices include VAT at UK rates.
 Shipping and postage is additional to these prices.